Deforming spaces of m-jets of hypersurfaces singularities: Preliminaries and Reminders

-In the case of surfaces, the problem remained open until the year $2012$, when the authors of the article \cite{BoPe12a} demonstrated that the Nash application is bijective for all singularities of surfaces over $\CC$.
-In the 2003 article \cite{IsKo03}, the authors discovered the first example of a $V$ variety such that the Nash Application $\mathcal{N}_V$ is not bijective; this variety is a hypersurface of $\AF^5_{\KK}$ having a unique isolated singularity.
+In the case of surfaces, the problem remained open until the year $2012$, when Fernandez de Bobadilla and Pe-Pereira in the article \cite{BoPe12a} showed that the Nash application is bijective for all singularities of surfaces over $\CC$.
+In the year 2003, Ishii and Kollar discovered the first example of a $V$ variety such that the Nash Application $\mathcal{N}_V$ is not bijective; this variety is a hypersurface of $\AF^5_{\KK}$ having a unique isolated singularity (see \cite{IsKo03}).
 The examples of varieties of dimension three where the Nash application is not bijective appeared during the years $2012$ and $2013$ (see the articles \cite{Kol12}, \cite{dFe13}); these examples are hypersurfaces of $\AF^4_{\KK}$ having a unique isolated singularity.
 We can find more examples, for dimensions greater than or equal to three, in the article \cite{JoKo13}.